garlic-os/one-sec-desktop/README.md

 Wanted a desktop version of One Sec.
 Didn't exist.
 So I made it!

-Add onesec.exe to the beginning of a command (like in a shortcut) and have the familiar One Sec interface pop up to give you a 10-second opportunity to think again.
+Add onesec.exe to the beginning of a command (like in a shortcut) and have the familiar One Sec interface pop up to give you a 10-second opportunity to rethink.

 ```
-Usage: onesec.exe [options] <program> [arguments]
+Usage: onesec.exe [options] <executable path> [executable's arguments]

 Options:
   -?, -h, --help     Displays help on commandline options.